briantruongg/Coursera-Data-Analysis-Cyclistic/README.md

 # Cyclistic - Coursera Case Study

-my first project in data analytics and learning how to code
+my first project in data analytics and learning how to code in Google's Coursera Data Analytics course

-still a work in progress and open to critiques and comments

-a lot of work to be done and a lot of things to be learned!
+here we analyze Cyclistic, a fictional company in Google's course, in R